-LeaseQuery recently conducted a survey and found that 58% of private companies say they are in the beginning stages of adoption.
+LeaseQuery conducted a survey in 2019 and found that 58% of private companies say they are in the beginning stages of adoption.
 Whether you’re in the early stages or you have yet to get started, don’t let the extended deadline lull you into a false sense of security.
 Use the additional time wisely.

 There are a number of things you must do in order to transition to the new standards, and the process is more difficult than you think.
 In our recent survey, we found that 50% of respondents in the early stages anticipated the transition to be neither easy nor difficult.
 Companies who are further along in the transition process, however, have a different opinion.
 67% percent found the process to be difficult.
 This may be due in part to the number of steps you must take to transition, which are listed below.